DATA PROTECTION POLICY

 (b) contractors or third party service providers who provide operational services to NUSBSA, such as courier services, telecommunications, information technology, payment, printing, billing, payroll, processing, technical services, training, market research, or other services to NUSBSA;

-(c) agents, contractors or third party service providers (including but not limited to external speakers) who provide services in connection with the programmes and events organised, conducted and administered by NUSBSA;
+(c) agents, contractors or third party service providers (including but not limited to external speakers) who provide services in connection with the programmes and events organized, conducted and administered by NUSBSA;

 (d) our partners or collaborators in our events and programmes (including but not limited to the National University of Singapore);